EDITOR’S NOTE: This article was updated Sept. 21, 2022.

 Williams knows it can be hard to find the time to analyze all the details: Business owners work all day because they’re building what they created.
 Then many take care of families for a bit in the evening and return to managing their business afterward.
 Investigating USAA coverage is one of the tasks they can complete then — or anytime.

 “We see quite a bit of our members interacting with us after hours.
 We’ve sold policies all throughout the night, which is probably when they finally have time,” Williams said.

 Visiting usaa.com/smallbusiness makes it easy.
 Answer a handful of questions, and the business owner learns what insurance options are available.

 Doing so isn’t a one-and-done deal, though.

-“It is very important that small business owners reevaluate their business with some regularity,” Williams stresses.
+“It is very important that small business owners reevaluate their business with some regularity,” Williams stressed.
 “Make sure that they don’t have any changes that are complicating their policies.
 Maybe they added a new location or they’re selling a new product or they’re offering a new service.”

 Owners should think about how their business has changed — or will soon change — at least once a year.
 Next, they should check in with their insurance agent and adjust their policy to match their business plan.

-Williams grew up in a family of entrepreneurs, learning at a young age that small businesses are “the driver of the economy,” he emphasizes.
+Williams grew up in a family of entrepreneurs, learning at a young age that small businesses are “the driver of the economy,” he emphasized.
 When a small business owner is also connected to the military, he feels an even greater pull to assist them.

-“I want us to provide protection of their American dream as they put their lives on the line to protect ours,” he says.
+“I want us to provide protection of their American dream as they put their lives on the line to protect ours,” he said.
 “It’s very personal to me that we’re there for those members when they need us most.”

 Visit usaa.com/smallbusiness to get started.